 This is very important, and something I don’t think gets talked about a lot.
 If you’re in the city for a couple of days, my recommendation is that you fit in at least one day trip from the city!
 One of my favorite things to do when I travel to a different city is trying to go a little beyond the city and see other things along the way.
 Why?
 Because it allows you to really get a feel for what the local people and scene are really like, it’s more of an authentic feel of where you’re at.
 Your curiosity will flare up when you’re outside of the touristy areas.

 If you’re interested in finding out just which day trips are worth the trek outside of the city, then I encourage you to download my Chicago Day Trip List.
 As someone who has made it their mission to visit different parts of Illinois to learn more about my area, I have found so many hidden gems and picturesque localities that are SO worth the commute out of the city.
-Download by clicking on the graphic below!
+Download by leaving me your name and email address down below!

 The list is a great start to get an idea of just what places you’re able to go to either using Metra (a commuter railroad system within the Chicagoland area) the L (the elevated train), or an uber ride!